 In the morning we will sail away along Sir Francis Drake Channel and head for Norman Island or “Treasure Island” as it was an old hangout for pirates.
 “The Caves” offer spectacular snorkeling, with stunning coral and fish.
 After dinner and rum drinks at Pirate’s Bight restaurant on the beach, we will spend the rest of the night at the Willie T’s – a 30m schooner that is now a legendary bar and hosts amazing parties all night!

 In order to make it easier for you and your crew to budget for your vacation we have listed the additional costs of your sailing trip.

-A step by step guide on how you and your crew can discover our different destinations and book one of the the yacht week sailing events.
+A step by step guide on how you and your crew take part in one of the The Yacht Week sailing events.

 Which airport should i fly to? how do i get to my marina? answers to these questions as well as practical advice can be found in this section.